 Ferruccio Lamborghini was manufacturing tractors at the plant in the Italian city Santa-Agatha.
-Since the 1963, he started to produce sport super cars.
+Since 1963, he started to produce sport supercars.
 The firm changed its owners more than once.
 Today Lamborghini belongs to Audi.

 The bull is depicted on its emblem, as on the family Lamborghini blazon.
-The choice of the bull has reason behind it: in the neighborhood of the native village of Mr. Ferruccio Lamborghini, pedigree bulls were grown since long times, therefore Ferruccio chose this animal as a symbol of mechanical power.
+The choice of the bull has a reason behind it: in the neighborhood of the native village of Mr. Ferruccio Lamborghini, pedigree bulls were grown since long times.
+Therefore, Ferruccio chose this animal as a symbol of mechanical power.

 It is important to emphasize that, in general, the topic of bulls and the corrida is extremely relevant for the company and the majority of novelties receive their name in honor of some winners of the corrida.
 Gallardo, Murcielago are names of bulls victorious in different years.

 1953 – 1963

 The very first badge, used by the Italian automaker before getting its official current name, was introduced in 1953.
 It was a clean geometric badge, drawn in thin straight black lines, making up a pyramid, with three triangles facing frond.
 In each of the outlined triangles, there was a capital letter of the company’s abbreviation, “FLC”.
 The letters were also set in black.

 After the official foundation of the Lamborghini brand, the new logo was introduced in 1963.
 It was a classic crest, placed above the enlarged cursive logotype in a very elegant bold, and sharp typeface, with the letters drawn in light-gray.
 As for the crest, it featured a solid dark-red background, with a black and white Taurus drawn on it.
 To support the bull image, the crest was outlined in black and white.